 This site is about ‘lost’ plays, mainly ancient Greek ones, and the possibilities that a few of them present for performance today.

 In the fifth century BCE alone, as many as nine hundred tragedies may well have been performed in Athens along with some three hundred satyr plays.
 Just over thirty of the former have survived along with one of the latter.
 As for comedies, around four hundred must have been produced in Athens during that same century, of which we now possess a mere nine.
 Three or four comedies survive from the fourth century BCE, and possibly one tragedy.
 But apart from these few surviving complete plays, the fragmentary scraps of many more have come down to us.
-In the case of a few such ‘lost’ plays, enough traces exist to give rise to the possibility of performance – or at least of some some kind of performance.
+In the case of a few such ‘lost’ plays, enough traces exist to give rise to the possibility of performance – or at least of some kind of performance.

 But what kind of performance?
 A ‘lost’ play is not a complete play.
 How is it possible to perform fragments?